-His triumph as conqueror of Gaul also involved innumerable numbers of wild animals and fighters.
-In his Triumph of 65BC the Senate ordered him to reduce their number but in 46BC when he effectively became sole ruler of the Roman Empire he presented innumerable animals as well as a thousand gladiators “gladiatores ordinarii” and almost a hundred mounted gladiators, probably “gladiatores postulatitii“.
+Caesar’s triumph as conqueror of Gaul also involved innumerable numbers of wild animals and fighters.
+In his Triumph of 65BC the Senate ordered him to reduce their number but in 46BC when he effectively became sole ruler of the Roman Empire he presented a huge number of animals as well as many gladiator types: A thousand gladiators “gladiatores ordinarii” and almost a hundred mounted gladiators, probably “gladiatores postulatitii“.

-Even great learned men such as Cicero regarded this as the best occasion to render homage to the noble disdain for death.
-This doesn’t justify the huge number of deaths that occurred as part of this “sport” but it does give an insight into the different cultural view the ancient Romans had of the world and the moral qualities required at the time.
-In this vein, Cicero had spoken of the “holy and ancient games”.
+Great learned men such as Cicero regarded the Gladiatorial games as the best occasion to render homage to the noble disdain for death.
+This doesn’t justify the huge number of deaths that occurred as part of this “Roman sport” but it does give an insight into the different cultural view the ancient Romans had of the world and of Roman morality.
+In this vein, Cicero spoke of the “holy and ancient games”.

 But the purely exhibitionist qualities were clearly what attracted the masses.
 The throwing of convicts to the wild beasts was little more than a gory reality show and it seems appropriate to quote Cicero’s words albeit in a different context: “Salus Populi, Suprema Lex” – the greatest law is the health of the people.
 (De Legibus).